-Given the outstanding success and relevance of the Summit, we are very pleased to announce that the Fundación de Turismo de Mallorca and the Sustainable Tourism Observatory, part of the Consell de Mallorca, in partnership with the World Tourism Organization (UNWTO) are organizing the second edition of the Sustainable Destination Summit, which will take place on 30 and 31 of March 2023 at the Convention Centre Hipotels Gran Playa in Mallorca.
+The Fundación de Turismo de Mallorca and the Sustainable Tourism Observatory, part of the Consell de Mallorca, in partnership with the World Tourism Organization (UNWTO) has organized the second edition of the Sustainable Destination Summit, which took place on 30 and 31 of March 2023 at the Convention Centre Hipotels Gran Playa in Mallorca.

-The Summit will bring together a wide range of tourism and non-tourism stakeholders to debate and share visions, experiences, knowledge, and good practices for accelerating the transformation of tourism into a force for good.
+The Summit brought together a wide range of tourism and non-tourism stakeholders to debate and share visions, experiences, knowledge, and good practices for accelerating the transformation of tourism into a force for good.

-The Summit's exciting programme will consist of two days of work with panel discussions and interviews, touching upon a variety of topics ranging from the role of destinations in the transformation process, various perspectives on sustainability, circular economy, data management, and pre-competitive cooperation!
+The Summit's exciting programme consisted of two days of work with panel discussions and interviews, touching upon a variety of topics ranging from the role of destinations in the transformation process, various perspectives on sustainability, circular economy, data management, and pre-competitive cooperation.

 Chief Frank Antoine Co-Owner, Moccasin Trails / Chief, Bonaparte First Nation Thompson Valley, Okanagan Valley, Gold Country, Canada